sbellity/kinen-club-project/sessions/20251212-01-llmchain-agents-crew-architecture/rounds/01-foundation.md

 3. How do you currently identify where a session went wrong?
 4. Should agent transitions be visible to users, or implementation detail?

+>> 1. Mainly long unexplaninable traces and behaviours
+>> 2. No
+>> 3. We have the logs and a few skills to analyze mcp.log and session.log but that's not great.

 ---

 ### Q1.7: Cost & Latency Implications